RADI 8000 Diagnostic Radiology

 PEDS 8032 Pediatric Radiology

-Course Directors, Kari Hayes MD, Brian Greffe, MD
+Course Directors: Kari Hayes, MD and Brian Greffe, MD

 The department of Diagnostic Radiology at Children’s Hospital,